ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 - **Enum support**: Could we specify a finite range of values for a primitive attribute?
 - **Default values**: Could we provide default values for an attribute?
 That is especially useful for entities with “simple” access patterns like fixed strings.
 We differentiated _independent defaults_ (fixed or derived from context such as timestamps or env variables) from _dependent defaults_ (computed from other attributes).
 - **Pre-save/post-fetch attribute transformation**: This can be needed for technical reasons, such as prefixing attributes.
 When possible, it’s best to hide such details from your code and let your wrapper handle the heavy-lifting.
-- **Polymorphism support**: Sometimes, items can have different statuses and shapes that go with them.
+- **Polymorphism support**: Sometimes, items can switch between different statuses and shapes that go with them.
 We tested how easy it was to translate to in each library.

 |  | 🦌 Dynamoose | 🧰 DynamoDB-Toolbox | ⚡️ ElectroDB | 💍 DynamoDB-OneTable |
 | --- | --- | --- | --- | --- |